JoshuaKGoldberg/bingo/packages/site/src/content/docs/blog/bingo-is-early-adopter-ready.md

 ---

 Hello, world! 💝
-Bingo is a repository template framework.
+Bingo is a new repository template framework.
-It allows you to build delightful templates for web repositories.
+It allows you to build delightful templates for web repositories with built-in support for friendly CLIs, type-safe options, and fully testable templates.

-Today, I'm happy to announce that Bingo is _"early adopter ready"_.
+After half a year of early development, I'm happy to announce that Bingo is _"early adopter ready"_.
 If you maintain any kind of repository template, Bingo is ready for you to try out.

 What's Bingo, you ask?